Halls or private housing?

 Leaving the property

 There is no denying that it is more difficult to end (and therefore leave) an assured shorthold tenancy.
 Tenancies are normally for a fixed term for both parties.
-They do not generally have a break clauses during the fixed term and therefore are binding until the end.
-Licences / excluded tenancies very often will allow students to leave their contract more easily if there are exceptional circumstances or students leave university; however this isn’t always the case.
+They do not generally have a break clause during the fixed term and therefore are binding until the end.
+Licences / excluded tenancies very often will allow students to leave their contract more easily if there are exceptional circumstances or students leave university; however, this isn’t always the case.
 University hall contracts are generally more generous as they may be willing and more able to underwrite students’ rent and can afford to potentially lose money if the situation is genuine and compelling.

 Joint liability v single liability